1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Lymphocytic Duodenitis?

-Lymphocytic duodenitis is a condition where excess lymphocytes (a type of white blood cell) accumulate in the lining of the duodenum, the first part of the small intestine.
-This buildup leads to mild inflammation and irritation, which is most often diagnosed via biopsy during an upper endoscopy.
+The lymphocytic duodenitis is the disease, when there is excessive amount of white blood cell (lymphocytes) inside the duodenum, the first part of the small intestine lining.
+This accumulation causes mild inflammation and irritation, which is usually diagnosed using biopsy in a case of upper endoscopy.

 Common Symptoms